 Make no mistake, the majority of the lead vendors in this space are heavily invested in the future of work and want to be either your future workspace — where work actually is done — or an application that integrates to facilitate better and more productive results with a better-engaged workforce.

-Vendors Team Collaborative Applications
+Suppliers Team Collaborative Applications

-F.A.Q about Team Collaborative Applications
+F.A.Q. about Team Collaborative Applications

 What is groupware?